50 things to do before you're five in Jersey

 What will I find on the app?

-The activities on the app promote your child’s natural curiosity and exploration, providing you with ideas for things to do at home or outdoors.
+The activities on the app promote your child’s natural curiosity, providing you with ideas for things to do at home and outdoors.

-Jersey offers many unique opportunities for you and your child to explore together.
+Jersey offers many unique opportunities for you and your child to enjoy and explore together.

 Each of the 50 activities are supported by top tips, local links, stories to share and guidance on how activities can be adapted if you have a child with special educational needs or a disability.